klmnden/azure-docs.tr-tr/articles/active-directory/active-directory-licensing-group-product-migration.md

     }
 }

+# VerifySourceLicensePresentAndTargetLicenseInConflictState function
-#Detects if the licenses are in the specific state where the source license is still assigned, but the target license is in conflict state
+# Detect if the licenses are in a specific state where the source license is assigned, but the target license is in a conflict state.
-#Note: if the source license is not present, this throws an exception to abort the script, because that state may signify something went wrong with the migration steps and user lost access to services
+# Note: If the source license is gone, the function throws an exception to abort the script.
+#       The conflict state can signify that something went wrong with the migration steps and the user lost access to services.
 function VerifySourceLicensePresentAndTargetLicenseInConflictState
 {
     [OutputType([bool])]
     Param([Microsoft.Online.Administration.User]$user,  [Guid]$sourceGroupId, [string]$sourceSkuId, [Guid]$targetGroupId, [string]$targetSkuId)

-    #check user still has source license - if not, abort because something is seriously wrong
+    # Check if the user still has the source license.
+If not, abort the script because something is seriously wrong.
     if(-Not (UserHasLicenseAssignedFromThisGroup $user $sourceSkuId $sourceGroupId))
     {
         throw "User $($user.UserPrincipalName) ($($user.ObjectId)) does not have the expected license $sourceSkuId from source group $sourceGroupId, which may result in loss of access and data.
 This is unexpected and should be investigated.
 Aborting execution."
     }
-    #check if the target license is in conflict, as expected
+    # Check if the target license is in conflict, as expected.
     $conflictError = 'MutuallyExclusiveViolation'
     return (IsExpectedLicenseStateForGroup $user $targetGroupId $targetSkuId $conflictError) }

+# VerifySourceLicenseRemovedAndTargetLicenseAssignedFromGroup function
-#Detects if the licenses are in the specific state where the source license is no longer present, but the target license is correctly assigned
+# Detect if the licenses are in a specific state where the source license isn't present,
+#    but the target license is correctly assigned.
-#Note: if the source license is gone, but target license is not present, this throws an exception to abort the script, because something went wrong and the user may have lost access to services
+# Note: If the source license is gone and the target license isn't present,
+#       the function throws an exception to abort the script.
+#       Something went wrong and the user may have lost access to services.
 function VerifySourceLicenseRemovedAndTargetLicenseAssignedFromGroup
 {
     [OutputType([bool])]
     Param([Microsoft.Online.Administration.User]$user,  [Guid]$sourceGroupId, [string]$sourceSkuId, [Guid]$targetGroupId, [string]$targetSkuId)

-    #check if user has the source license completely removed, which is a prerequisite to the target license eventually kicking in
+    # Check if user has the source license completely removed, which is a prerequisite to the target license eventually kicking in.
     if(IsLicenseAssignedToUser $user $sourceSkuId)
     {
         return $false
     }

-    #check user has the target license at all - if not, abort because something is seriously wrong
+    # Check if the user has the target license at all.
+If not, abort the script because something is seriously wrong.
     if(-Not (IsLicenseAssignedToUser $user $targetSkuId))
     {
         throw "User $($user.UserPrincipalName) ($($user.ObjectId)) does not have the expected license $targetSkuId assigned, which may result in loss of access and data.
 This is unexpected and should be investigated.
 Aborting execution."
     }
-    #check if the target license is assigned from the expected target group, and not in error state anymore
+    # Check if the target license is assigned from the expected target group, and no longer in an error state.
     return (IsExpectedLicenseStateForGroup $user $targetGroupId $targetSkuId $null) }

+# VerifySourceandTargetLicensePresent function
-#Detects if the licenses are in the specific state where the source license is still assigned and the target license is assigned as well
+# Detect if the licenses are in the specific state where the source license is assigned and the target license is also assigned.
-#Note: if the source license is not present, this throws an exception to abort the script, because that state may signify something went wrong with the migration steps and user lost access to services
+# Note: If the source license is gone, the function throws an exception to abort the script.
+#       This state can signify that something went wrong with the migration steps and the user lost access to services.
 function VerifySourceandTargetLicensePresent
 {
     [OutputType([bool])]